AuxStudio/react-native-boiler-plate/docs/SETUP_GUIDE.md

 2.4.
 Select the correct APP ID.
 ...

-## 19. Setup Firebase environments
+## 18. Setup Firebase environments

-1. Add two projects to the [Firebase console](), one named PROJECT_NAME-development and the other, PROJECT_NAME-production.
+TODO: Change based on new Step 8.

-2. Add ios and android apps to each and download the config files to `./config/firebase/development` and `./config/firebase/production`.
+1. Download each of the config files created in [Step 8](#8-add-firebase-apps) to `./config/firebase/development` and `./config/firebase/production`.

-3. Add the following scripts to `./package.json`, scripts object:
+2. Add the following scripts to `./package.json`, scripts object:

 ```shell
     "android-dev": "ENV=development ./envscript.sh && ENVFILE=.env.dev react-native run-android",